Mike Conley Jr.: 2010–2014: All-Defensive Team selection and Conference finals

-2014–2019: Playoff disappointment
+2014–2019: playoff disappointment

 On December 13, 2014, Conley scored a career-high 36 points to help the Grizzlies defeat the Philadelphia 76ers, 120–115, in overtime.
 The Grizzlies finished the season as the fifth seed in the Western Conference, making the playoffs once again.
-They then faced the Portland Trail Blazers in the first round and defeated them in five games.
-Near the end of Game Three of the series, Conley suffered a facial fracture, which forced him to miss the rest of the first round.
-He also missed Game One of the Semifinals against the Golden State Warriors.
-But Conley returned in Game Two of the series; and, while donning a protective mask, he scored 21 points to lead Memphis to a victory.
-However, Memphis eventually lost to the Warriors in six games.
+They defeated the Portland Trail Blazers in the first round in five games.
+Near the end of Game 3, Conley suffered a facial fracture, which forced him to miss the rest of the first round.
+He also missed Game 1 of the semifinals against the Golden State Warriors.
+Conley returned in Game 2 of the series and, while wearing a protective mask, scored 21 points to lead Memphis to a victory.
+Memphis eventually lost to the Warriors in six games.

-In 2014, Conley received what would have been the first technical foul of his NBA career, but it was overturned by league officials the following day; as of January 2023 he has yet to record a technical, having by far the longest streak without one of any NBA player.
+In 2014, Conley received what would have been the first technical foul of his NBA career, but it was overturned by league officials the next day; as of May 2025 he has yet to record a technical in over 34,000 minutes played, having by far the longest streak without one of any NBA player.

 On October 31, 2015, Conley surpassed Shareef Abdur-Rahim (7,801) for third on the Grizzlies' career scoring list.
 He scored 22 points against the Brooklyn Nets to finish the game with 7,821 career points.
 On January 18, 2016, Conley returned to the lineup after missing six games with a sore left Achilles and recorded his third double-double of the season with 15 points and 10 assists, helping the Grizzlies defeat the New Orleans Pelicans 101–99.
 Earlier that day, he was named one of the 30 finalists for the 2016 U.S. Olympic team.
 On March 12, he was ruled out for three to four weeks with a left foot injury.
-He was later ruled out for the rest of the season on April 4 following a re-evaluation by team doctors, and hoping to return during playoffs.
-The injury-riddled Grizzlies finished seventh in the Western Conference, and without Conley and Marc Gasol, they were swept by the San Antonio Spurs in the first round of the playoffs.
-On April 23, Conley was awarded the NBA Sportsmanship Award for the second time.
+He was later ruled out for the rest of the season on April 4 after a reevaluation by team doctors, and hoped to return for the playoffs.
+The injury-riddled Grizzlies finished seventh in the Western Conference, and without Conley and Marc Gasol, were swept by the San Antonio Spurs in the first round of the playoffs.
+On April 23, Conley received the NBA Sportsmanship Award for the second time.